 - Three 6.5 ounce cans chopped clams, juice reserved

 - ½ cup + 2 tablespoons all purpose flour

 - 2 cups nonfat milk

-- Place onion, celery and potatoes in a large saucepan.
-Pour clam juice over veggies (don't add the clams yet); add enough water just to cover the vegetables, sprinkle on salt, and simmer until tender.
+- To a large saucepan, add the onion, celery and potatoes.
+Pour the clam juice over the veggies (don't add the clams yet); add enough water just to cover the vegetables, sprinkle on salt, and simmer until tender.

-*An alternative to using canned clams... if you have access to fresh clams, use 1 pound of shelled clams + 1 bottle of clam juice.
+- As an alternative to using canned clams, if you have access to fresh clams, use 1 pound of shelled clams + 1 bottle of clam juice.